ENDE

 4. Check gateway connection limits

-• Network Extension Permission - Grant VPN Tracker network access
+• Network extension permission, grant VPN Tracker access

-• DNS Over HTTPS Conflicts - May interfere with VPN DNS
+• DNS over HTTPS conflicts can affect VPN DNS

-1. System Settings → Privacy & Security → Network
+1. Open System Settings then Privacy and Security then Network

 2. Allow VPN Tracker network extensions

-3. Disable iCloud Private Relay during VPN use
+3. Disable iCloud Private Relay while using VPN

 Advanced Configuration Tips